mindfulness-at-the-computer/mindfulness-at-the-computer/CONTRIBUTING.md

 ### Conversations about issues in the gitter chat

-Please use [the gitter chat](https://gitter.im/mindfulness-at-the-computer/Lobby) rather than issue comments for conversations about issues.
+Please use [the gitter chat /issues]https://gitter.im/mindfulness-at-the-computer/issues) rather than issue comments for conversations about issues.
 The goal is that the issue has almost no comments and that a person new to an issue is easily able to grasp what the issue is about.
 If new information is gained it may be better to update the first issue comment

 If you use comments to discuss issues please be aware that comments are removed now and then, and the description (first comment) is updated with information relevant to the issue